Digital Creative Professionals in India01.6.22

 With just a few clicks, Jon Mason and Varun Parange’s company, Hotspring, can provide VFX talent with access to a network of clients and teams from around the world.
 The company was founded by Jon and Varun in 2019.
 The goal for the platform was to create a sense of autonomy and authority for VFX creatives, no matter their location or proximity to creative agencies and VFX studios.

 Hotspring gives mobility to international workers living further away from VFX hubs.
-Avinash Singh, Mayumi Boruah, Rohan Sarkah, Saurabh Thakur and Siddesh Gawade are part of the team based in India who work with Hotspring every day.
+Avinash Singh, Mayumi Boruah, Rohan Sarkah, Saurabh Thakur, Ajay Achari and Siddesh Gawade are part of the team based in India who work with Hotspring every day.
 The five creative professionals located in Mumbai, Kolkata, and Pune share their experiences of how their lives have been changed by the remote working lifestyle made possible by Hotspring’s platform.

 HOTSPRING MAKES HOMETOWNS A HOTBED FOR TALENT